mikk22/iOSAssessment/README.md

 Suitsupply Mobile team wishes you good luck and we are looking forward to see your code.

-If you need help do not hesitate to contact us.
+If you need any help, please do not hesitate to contact us.